mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-list-comprehension.md

 ```

 Here, `<expression>` corresponds to `part b`, while `for <v1> in <seq1>`
-corresponds to `part b`.
+corresponds to `part a`.
 Essentially, the body of the `for` loop is
 specified first, and the `for` loop information itself is specified
 second.